lileeyangg/CoffeeSales_DEA/README.md

 92% paid by card
 8% paid in cash

-      DEA by : Lilee Yang and Kim De Vries
+      EDA by : Lilee Yang and Kim De Vries